yantis/instant-archlinux-on-mac/README.md

 * rEFInd is installed for dual booting Mac OSX & Linux As well as a very sexy [rEFInd Minimal Theme](https://github.com/EvanPurkhiser/rEFInd-minimal)
 * Nothing actually gets written unless everything is successful.

+# Issues
+* When booting up there is now a small but noticable delay of around 30 seconds.
+This has something to do with rEFInd and should be fixable.

 # Troubleshooting

 The defaults for an HFS+ file system look like this.
 This script expects your "Macintosh HD" to be at disk0s2.